lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## Encoding to DER {#sec-encoding-to-der}

 The serialization routines presented in {{sec-serialization}} produce raw binary values.
-When these values are required to be carried within a DER-encoded message format such as an X.509's `subjectPublicKey` and `signatureValue` BIT STRING [RFC5280] or a `OneAsymmetricKey.privateKey OCTET STRING` [RFC5958], then the BIT STRING or OCTET STRING contains this raw byte string encoding of the public key.
+When these values are required to be carried within a DER-encoded message format such as an X.509's `subjectPublicKey` and `signatureValue` BIT STRING [RFC5280] or a `OneAsymmetricKey.privateKey OCTET STRING` [RFC5958], then the BIT STRING or OCTET STRING contains this raw byte string output of the appropriate serialization routine from {{sec-serialization}} without further encoding.

 When a Composite ML-DSA
 public key appears outside of a `SubjectPublicKeyInfo` type in an